nico-nacq/export-sms-thread-to-html/README.md

 Export a clean human readable HTML page from a SMS export.
 The export has to be made by [SMS Import / Export ](https://github.com/tmo1/sms-ie).
 The zip file must be extracted on the computer.

-MMS are converted to simple text.
-Images are copied to a directory `export_data` next to the html page.
+html MMS are converted to simple text.
+Images are copied to a directory `export_data` next to the html page and are visible in the html export.

 ## Installation